Here are 5 Tips You Can Use to Get Ready

 2. USE FANTASTIC TECHNOLOGY

 As a small business owner, it’s hard to know which technologies are worth your time and money.
 Sometimes it all sounds so frustrating.
 Techno babble that you don’t fully understand along with fees you’d rather not have to pay.
 Is there a workaround?
 Many times, yes.
 Smart business owners have always leveraged technology to some extent.
 What can you do to save time and money?
 First, you can cut down on your bookkeeper’s hours by 90% by using Xero.
 It’s an online software that works like QuickBooks but it’s a lot better and easier to use.
 The nominal US$30 monthly fee can save you hundreds of dollars of your bookkeeper’s time each month.
 Receipts driving you crazy?
 Try Shoeboxed.
 Next, build relationships like a pro.
 MailChimp is so year 2000.
 You need a customer relationship management tool with muscle.
 There are a lot of underperformers with great looking websites.
 It’s hard not to be fooled by the slick marketing.
-The best we’ve found is Zoho CRM Plus.
+The best we’ve found so far is Zoho CRM Plus (but we’re still looking for the holy grail).
 At a mere US$50 per month to manage 5000 contacts, you’ll wonder how you ever lived without it.
 It handles your email marketing campaigns, social media posts and monitoring, online chat, help desk and a lot more.

 3. CHERISH PERSONAL RELATIONSHIPS